Summary

 As I am a lover of vocabulary, I immediately wanted my children to enjoy this story.
 Smith uses such rich language on each page.
 As a former teacher, this stood out to me immediately.
 I am always trying to get my children to use “better” words to express themselves either in writing or verbally, and Smith’s stories are perfect examples of how using “better” words can really enrich a story.
 Reading these stories aloud to my children has been a treat.
 The amount of times we’ve used the dictionary has been unreal.
 Alexa has gotten quite a workout by looking up definitions for us.

-As I stated in the summary, the author, S.D.
-Smith is a Christian, but The Green Ember is not a Christian series.
+The author, S.D.
+Smith is a Christian, but The Green Ember is not an overtly Christian series.
 There is no crude language.
 The stories have a common thread of hope.
 Hope for this new “Mended Wood” to come when the rabbits would be able to live peacefully together.
 Even when the situation is at its worst, Picket and Heather exude a peaceful atmosphere and continue to fight for what they know to be true.

 The younger rabbits continuously show great respect to their elders.
 The elders are often consulted when making big decisions.
 There is a theme of mentorship throughout where older rabbits work with younger rabbits to train for their future professions.
 They choose each other and work closely together for the common good of the Mended Wood to be.